Woodbine1318/TheExamHouseDev/README.md

 - [Node.js](https://nodejs.org/en/) version 14.16.0 or later
 - [Yarn](https://yarnpkg.com/) package manager v1.22.5 or later

+> Note: It is recommended to install [Volta](https://volta.sh/) to take care of the versioning of your environment

 ## Installation

 1. Clone this repository on your local environment